 - A Dog Named Dog: She even lampshades it:"That's coming from a doll named Dolly."

 - Exactly What It Says on the Tin: She's a doll named Dolly.

 - Evil Laugh/Final Boss: In video game adaptation of Toy Story 3, during the stage which takes inside Bonnie's imagination.

-- Mean Character, Nice Actress: Whenever Bonnie is playing, she's always cast as the villain of her stories.
+- Mean Character, Nice Actor: Whenever Bonnie is playing, she's always cast as the villain of her stories.

 - The Mentor: Of Bonnie's toys.